 This spelling of the word Filipino comes from when the Spanish ruled and conquered the Phillippines; when you travel to Manila, one thing that stands out is the old Spanish Fort known as Fort Santiago.

 The Spanish built the Spanish Fort Santiago in 1593.
-Today, it stands as a reminder to everyone that Spain controlled the Philippine nation for about 400 years.
+Today, it reminds everyone that Spain controlled the Philippine nation for about 400 years.

 On March 16.
 1521 Magellan landed on Hononhom Island of the Philippines.
 Magellan was the first European to reach the Philippines islands.